Billboards, TV commercials, newspapers and Google ads—everything you see around you is trying to grab your attention.

 From giant companies and mid-sized brands to small retailers, the world of business works hard to engage its potential customers.
 Because if you can’t call the attention of the public to what you can offer to the table, how else can you generate revenue?
 How are you going to participate in an ever-competitive field without getting your big guns out?

-This is why marketing professionals use a range of systems to understand consumer behaviours.
+This is why professionals in digital marketing agency use a range of systems to understand consumer behaviours.
 You might even wonder why people choose certain brands over anything else, right?
 One method, the AIDA model, perfectly describes the motivations behind these purchases.

 If you’re planning to grow your brand and gain a loyal customer base, understanding AIDA and how it works can help you get the whole picture.
 It will make you realise why the giants on the field like Apple, Netflix and Adidas took things to a whole new level.

 Continue reading below to learn more!

 Considered to be the best-known marketing model, the AIDA model describes the thought processes that consumers typically go through when making a purchase decision.
 It is commonly used in public relations campaigns, sales strategies and marketing communications.

 It is also a hierarchy of effects, which means that buyers should move through every stage to accomplish their desired goal.
 Since it’s a marketing funnel, each stage will have fewer consumers than the previous one.